-For Server Technology warranty information, visit our website: www.servertech.com
+For the Server Technology warranty information, please see our website at www.servertech.com

 Technical Support

 Experience Server Technology's FREE Technical Support

 Server Technology understands that there are often questions when installing and/or using a new product.
 Free Technical Support is provided from 8 a.m. to 5 p.m.
 PST, Monday through Friday.
 After-hours service is provided to ensure your requests are handled quickly no matter what time zone or country you are located in.